tatmanblue/ironbar/README.md

 ### Nodes
 Nodes are center piece of `Iron Bar`.
 They handle all of the block chain transactions.

 One running node will be sufficient to use `Iron Bar`, but that is not recommended.
-At a minimum, 4 nodes should be running.
+At this time, it has not been determined which configuration is optimal.
+The goal is several nodes working together with one node as the controller or boot node and the others functioning as creating block nodes and validation nodes.

-In a 4+ node setup, one node works as the bootnode.
 The bootnode is responsible for delegating work to additional nodes as well as acting as the public endpoint to apps consuming `Iron Bar`.

 The remaining nodes will be responsible for blockchain management:  creating new chains, validating (ak proofs), and distributed storage of chains (distributed block chain ledger).